| |

 those in the unorganised sector and assure a secure

-future for their families in every respect'' is now choosing
+future for their families in every respect'' is now

-of these groups, access to adequate nutrition.
+for existence of these groups, access to adequate

 The

-UPA government's decision to cut the food subsidy by
+UPA government's decision to cut the food subsidy

 And this snatching of food from the mouths of millions